-LBX will send ISPs an email with secure credentials needed to access the submission portal.
-Using those credentials, sign into the submission portal and follow the directions.
+When the submission window opens, the BDO’s mapping vendor LightBox (LBX) will email the secure credentials needed to access the submission portal.
+Please sign into the portal using those credentials and follow the submission directions.

-Entities opting to sign a confidentiality agreement (PDF) with LightBox must complete the agreement and send it to TexasISPCoordinator@lightboxre.com.
+Yes.
+Requested information submitted by an ISP is confidential by law.
+Entities opting to sign a confidentiality agreement (PDF) with LBX must complete the agreement and send it to TexasISPCoordinator@lightboxre.com.

-Please refer to the ISP Submission Guide (PDF) (Section 4).
+Yes.
+Please refer to our ISP Submission Guide (PDF), Section 4, for more information.

-Please refer to the ISP Submission Guide (PDF) (Sections “Fixed List of Locations” and “Fixed/Mobile Coverage Areas”).
+Please refer to the ISP Submission Guide (PDF), Sections “Fixed List of Locations” and “Fixed/Mobile Coverage Areas” for details.

-Please check back on BroadbandForTexas.com for announcements on any further mapping updates.
+Please check this website for announcements regarding additional mapping updates.

-For technical assistance related to submitting mapping data, contact the LBX Texas ISP Coordinator at mailto:TexasISPCoordinator@lightboxre.com with any questions.
+For questions and technical assistance related to submitting mapping data, please contact the Texas ISP Coordinator.

 Yes.
-For the ISP data submission filing, broadband availability data as of June 30, 2022 must be submitted during the data submission window of Sept.
-9 – Oct.
-7. For this round, do not submit future broadband availability data.
-In future filing rounds, data requests for map updates will align with the FCC effective dates.
+For the ISP data submission filing, broadband availability data as of Aug.
+21, 2023, must be submitted during the data submission window.
+For this round, do not submit future broadband availability data.

-New ISPs who do not yet have a serviceable area in Texas should send an email to firstname.lastname@example.org indicating they do not have data to submit.
-Include the name of the ISP, date of inception and current contact information in case BDO has follow up questions.
+Yes.
+New ISPs that do not yet have a serviceable area in Texas should email the BDO indicating they do not have data to submit but intend to expand their footprint in Texas.
+Please include the name of the ISP, date of inception and current contact information in case BDO has follow-up questions.

-Any ISP seeking to participate in the broadband availability data submission initiative and who did not receive an initial request should provide their contact details (email, phone, contact name, contact title, organization name) to TexasISPCoordinator@lightboxre.com.
+Any ISP seeking to participate in the broadband availability data submission initiative that did not receive an initial request should provide their contact details, including email, phone, contact name, contact title and organization name to the Texas ISP Coordinator.